from __future__ import annotations

 data = self.serialize()

-filename = filename if filename.endswith(".npz") else filename + ".npz"
+file = file if file.endswith(".npz") else file + ".npz"

-np.savez(filename, **data)
+np.savez(file, **data)

 [docs]